vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 }
 ```

-The baselines are two obvious choices that also represent to extremes that are interesting to analyse.
+The baselines are two obvious choices that also represent two extremes that are interesting to analyse.
 The `AND` operator is too restrictive, matching very few documents.
 The consequence is that it end up missing the relavant documents in the first 100 position for approximately half of the queries.
 The `OR` operator on the other hand, match the majority of the documents in the corpus and recall the relevant document for most of the queries.

 ## Pre-trained vector embeddings